Polina1994/react-mesto-english/README.md

 * npm run build - launch project build
 * npm run start - server start
 * npm run deploy - publishing the build to github pages

+## Sign in

+# You can register on the site at the mail address [@yandex.ru](www.mail.yandex.com)
+# or you can enter the site using this email and password

+* email: polinako1194@yandex.ru
+* password: polina